Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Multi-Monitor Setups & Negative Coordinates

 When you connect multiple displays, Windows and macOS treat them as one continuous virtual canvas rather than isolated islands.
 This has important implications for coordinate values.
+For a complete guide with coordinate diagrams and formulas for every layout, see our Multi-Monitor Coordinate System guide.

 The Virtual Desktop Model

-Imagine two 1920 x 1080 monitors side by side.
-If the left monitor is set as primary, its top-left is (0, 0) and its top-right is (1919, 0).
+Picture two 1920 x 1080 monitors side by side.
+If the left one is primary, its top-left is (0, 0) and top-right is (1919, 0).
 The right monitor then starts at (1920, 0) and ends at (3839, 1079).
-Moving your mouse across the bezel feels seamless because the OS maps them onto this single giant grid.
+Drag your mouse across the bezel and it feels seamless, because the OS maps both onto one big grid.

 Negative Coordinates Explained